A Framework for Quantum Data Center Emulation Using Digital Quantum Computers: System and Model

-Establishing high-fidelity entanglement between the communication qubits of each QPU is essential.
-Ideally, as illustrated in Fig.\ref{f:DQCarch}(a), the communication qubits $q^{A}_{\mathrm{comm}}$ from QPU A and $q^{B}_{\mathrm{comm}}$ from QPU B are entangled in the Bell state:
+Establishing high-fidelity entanglement between communication qubits of distinct QPUs is a central requirement.
+Ideally, as shown in Fig.~\ref{f:DQCarch}(a), the communication qubits $q_{\mathrm{comm}}^{A}$ and $q_{\mathrm{comm}}^{B}$ share the Bell state $(\ket{\Phi^+}). $ In practice, however, channel imperfections and environmental coupling reduce coherence, yielding a mixed entangled state instead of the ideal Bell pair.

-However, this ideal entangled state is only achieved when the communication channel operates with perfect fidelity.
-In practical scenarios, noise and imperfections degrade this entanglement, resulting in a mixed state.

-A significant benefit of CM is that its unitary-based interactions can be translated directly into quantum circuits, making it compatible with today’s quantum computing platforms.
-This allows us to run our emulations on real hardware without requiring additional approximations or the use of pulse-level operations.
+A practical advantage of the CM framework is that its dynamics are constructed from elementary unitary interactions, which can be mapped directly onto quantum circuits.
+This property enables experimental emulation of communication noise without requiring pulse-level control or additional hardware-specific approximations.

-In our study, we apply the CM to a mesh-connected network of superconducting QPUs.
-The model itself is general and adaptable to different hardware setups; further details on the specific configuration are provided in the next section.
+In this work, we apply the CM formalism to emulate communication noise in a network of superconducting QPUs.
+Although the framework is general and can be applied to different hardware platforms, our experimental implementation is demonstrated using IBM quantum processors, as described in the following section.